 Fishing is a great way to enjoy the beauty of nature, but it also provides many mental health benefits.

 Fishing Reduces Stress Levels

 Fishing has long been valued for its therapeutic properties for a good reason.
 The simple act of spending time outdoors in nature can help to reduce stress levels and promote a sense of calm and well-being.
-In addition, the focus required to bait your hook and cast your line can help clear your mind of any worries or concerns, providing a much-needed break from life's everyday stressors.
+In addition, the focus required to knot your line, bait your hook and cast your line can help clear your mind of any worries or concerns, providing a much-needed break from life's everyday stressors.

 Whether you're enjoying a peaceful day out on your own or spending time with friends and family, fishing is a wonderful way to relax and recharge your mental health.
 So next time you're feeling frazzled, try heading out for a few hours of fishing - you might feel better in no time.

 Fishing Helps You Stay Focused on the Present Moment

 All of your attention is focused on the present moment when you're out fishing.
 The sound of the wind rustling through the trees and your boat's creaking help clear your mind of all distractions, allowing you to fully immerse yourself in the experience of casting a line and waiting for a big catch.

 Whether you're out on a quiet lake early in the morning or at dusk on a busy river, fishing allows you to slow down, forget about your worries and troubles, and focus on what is happening.
 This state of concentration and calmness is relaxing, therapeutic, and revitalizing for many people, helping them reconnect with nature and rediscover their sense of purpose in life which is great for your mental health.
 So next time you go fishing, take a moment to let go of everything else that's going on around you and tune in to the present moment.